PetDogPlanet.com is an Amazon Associate, and we earn from qualifying purchases.

 Let’s face it, sometimes “accidents” happen.
 If your dog has been gulping down water and you’ve been away from home longer than usual or your dog walker couldn’t make it as planned you may come home to pee on the floor.
 Chances are your dog will be hanging their head; they know they aren’t supposed to go in the house, but they just couldn’t hold it.

 What happens, though, when you notice your senior dog is suffering dog incontinence more often.
 You wake up in the morning and there is pee on the floor.
 In the middle of the afternoon, even though you’ve taken them out several times, you look and there’s pee.
 Ugh, right?
 Before you get angry at your dog, we urge you to call your veterinarian and let them know what’s happening.
-Your veterinarian will probably want to see your dog and examine them to rule out any health issue.
+Your veterinarian will probably want to see your dog and examine them to rule out any health issues.
 A dog could be incontinent because:

 - They have an infection